ns-dell/pravega-data-importer/README.md

 After entering submitting some input to the `consoleWriter`, the same output should appear in the destination stream, showing that the job is working.

-## Kafka-Stream-Mirroring: Continuously copying a Kafka stream to another Pravega stream
+## Kafka-Stream-Mirroring: Continuously copying a Kafka topic to another Pravega Stream

 ### Overview

-This Flink job will continuously copy a Kafka stream to a Pravega stream.
+This Flink job will continuously copy a Kafka stream to a Pravega Stream.
 It uses Flink checkpoints to provide exactly-once guarantees, ensuring that events are never missed nor duplicated.
 It can use parallelism for high-volume streams with multiple segments.
-It marks the associated output Pravega stream with stream tag `"kafka-mirror"`.
+It marks the associated output Pravega Stream with stream tag `"kafka-mirror"`.

 ### Run Locally